Do you occasionally (or more regularly) need to administer a WISC-V in your clinical practice?

 We have developed 4 modules to date:

-Module 1 (Setting the Scene) covers introducing the assessment in the waiting room, managing engagement throughout the assessment, and a general overview of the WISC-V (including the physical kit vs Q-interactive).
+Module 1 (Setting the Scene) covers introducing the assessment in the waiting room, managing engagement throughout the assessment, and a general overview of the WISC-V (including the physical kit vs Q-interactive, and cultural considerations).

 Module 2 (How To's of Administration) covers our best-practice administration tips, common errors and how to avoid them.
 We take a detailed look at the primary subtests, and also cover the complementary and secondary subtests (what they involve and why might you include them).